pmdroid/plexamp-headless-docker/README.md

 * arm64 [linux/arm64/v8]

 The tag format looks like this:
-`registry.gitlab.com/zonywhoop/plexamp-headless-docker:(platform)-(version)` so for version 4.5.0 on amd64 the docker tag would be `registry.gitlab.com/zonywhoop/plexamp-headless-docker:amd64-450`
+`ghcr.io/pmdroid/plexamp-headless-docker:arm-4111:amd64-461     image: docker pull ghcr.io/pmdroid/plexamp-headless-docker:(platform)-(version)` so for version 4.5.0 on amd64 the docker tag would be `ghcr.io/pmdroid/plexamp-headless-docker:arm-4111:amd64-461     image: docker pull ghcr.io/pmdroid/plexamp-headless-docker:amd64-450`

 #### Initial Startup
 Here we can start the container for the first time.
 Note we have to run this container in interactive mode at the console so we can claim the player and setup it's cookie: